elegoff/trade-processor/README.md

 Consuming Json
 --------------
-A servlet uses its doPost() method to read the incoming Json message The message is converted (Gson) into a java bean which allows sanitazing (valididating) its content Once the bean is validated, an executor service launch asynchronous tasks :
+A servlet uses its doPost() method to read the incoming Json message.

+The message is converted (Gson) into a java bean which allows sanitazing (valididating) its content.
+Once the bean is validated, an executor service launch the following asynchronous tasks :

 1. inserting the Trade message into mongodb